What is behavior therapy and parent training exactly?

 Does my child need a diagnosis to participate in behavior therapy?
 No. We are working on behaviors that are very common and treatable, if you know how.
 It is not as important at the moment what we call it, we are concerned with improving his/her behavior.
 Following the steps by your therapist in behavior therapy will likely yield improvement.
 If more intervention is needed, we can discuss this as well.

 What ages is this for?
 We can provide assistance for parents of young toddlers to adolescents.
 Our methods used will vary depending on the age of your child.
 It is also not limited to children.
+We conduct behavior therapy and parent training for families with adolescents.

 Do you work with teens?
 We work with parents and teenagers as well.
 Our approach will differ because your teen is older and a different set of tools is needed to get things back in control, but yes, we commonly work with teens.